aabeaudry/Q1K_VS_EEG/README.md

 This project analyzes EEG, and eye-tracking data from a Visual Search task, aiming to explore patterns in cognitive performance, attention, and potential familial effects.
 It compare data from ASD, ADHD, and control groups.
 The analyses cover a comparison of EEG patterns between conditions, and detail, and investigate how eye-tracking measures align with EEG results.

-A key focus is on **reaction times, P1 and P3b amplitude, alpha, gamma waves, and family patterns** in both typical and clinical populations.
+The focus is on **reaction times, P1 and P3b amplitude, alpha, gamma waves, and family patterns** in both neurotypical vs neurodevelopmental (ASD, ADHD) indiviudals.

 ---